-We regularly implement business process improvement initiatives to optimize our performance.
-Our current business process initiatives include plans to improve business results through standardization of business processes and technologies that support our supply chain and go-to-market strategies through implementation of an integrated global enterprise resource planning ("ERP") software solution and other complementary information technology systems over the next several years.
-Implementation of these solutions and systems is highly dependent on coordination of numerous employees, contractors and software and system providers.
-The interdependence of these solutions and systems is a significant risk to the successful completion of the initiatives and the failure of any one contractor or system could have a material adverse effect on the implementation of our overall information technology infrastructure.
-We may experience difficulties as we transition to these new or upgraded systems and processes, including loss or corruption of data, delayed shipments, decreases in productivity as our personnel implement and become familiar with new systems, increased costs and lost revenues.
+We regularly implement business process improvement initiatives to optimize our operational and financial performance.
+Our current initiatives include plans to improve business results through standardization of business processes and technologies that support our supply chain and go-to-market strategies through on-going implementation of and upgrades to integrated global ERP software solutions and other complementary information technology systems over the next several years.
+Implementation of and upgrades to these solutions and systems are highly dependent on coordination of numerous employees, contractors and software and system providers.
+The interdependence of these solutions and systems is a significant risk to the successful completion of the initiatives, and the failure of any one contractor or system could have a material adverse effect on the implementation of our overall information technology infrastructure.
+We may experience difficulties as we transition to these new or upgraded systems and processes, including loss or corruption of data, delayed shipments, decreases in productivity as our personnel implement and become familiar with new systems, increased costs, and lost revenues.
 In addition, transitioning to these new or upgraded systems requires significant capital investments and personnel resources.
-Difficulties in implementing new or upgraded information systems or significant system failures, including system outages and loss of system availability, could disrupt our operations and have a material adverse effect on our capital resources, financial condition, results of operations or cash flows.
+Difficulties in implementing new or upgraded information systems or significant system failures, including system outages and loss of system availability, could disrupt our operations and have a material adverse effect on our financial condition, results of operations or cash flows.

-Implementation of this new information technology infrastructure has a pervasive effect on our business processes and information systems across a significant portion of our operations.
+Implementation of this information technology infrastructure has a pervasive effect on our business processes and information systems across a significant portion of our operations.
 As a result, we are undergoing significant changes in our operational processes and internal controls as our implementation progresses, which in turn require significant change management, including training of and testing by our personnel.
 If we are unable to successfully manage these changes as we implement these systems, including harmonizing our systems, data, processes and reporting analytics, our ability to conduct, manage and control routine business functions could be negatively affected and significant disruptions to our business could occur.
 In addition, we could incur material unanticipated expenses, including additional costs of implementation or costs of conducting business.
-These risks could result in significant business disruptions or divert management's attention from key strategic initiatives and have a material adverse effect on our capital resources, financial condition, results of operations or cash flows.
+These risks could result in significant business disruptions or divert management's attention from key strategic initiatives and have a material adverse effect on our financial condition, results of operations or cash flows.